FAIR-by-Design-Methodology/CLARIN-Training/resources/2nd Session - Under Development/04 Publishing/Publishing considerations.md

 The Skills4EOSC FAIR-by-design Methodology defines a set of steps to make sure that the produced learning materials are published respecting the FAIR principles.
 To prepare for this, a set of files needs to be manually edited, making sure all the necessary information needed to accompany the materials is present.
 The methodology also uses the FAIR signposting, enabling metadata to be present in the resulting html files.

+!!!tip "Repository choice"
+	The FAIR-by-Design Methodology opted for using Zenodo as a open access repository, but other communities and users can use different repositories, suitable for their purpose.

 ## Files Description